A LETTER FROM OUR CEO

 Gloves are available to any Team Member who wishes to use them, however these are not mandated.
 Any TM who chooses to wear gloves must change their gloves as often as they would wash their hands (i.e. between tasks, transactions or when changing duties).

-Our dishwashers will be protected with additional uniform requirements, which CG will provide for the team;
+Our culinary team will be protected with additional uniform requirements;

 A face mask (as outlined above),

-Team Members who are not feeling well (for any reason) should not come into work.
+Team Members must complete a symptom screen upon arriving at work.
+Any TM who is displaying COVID symptoms or feeling unwell (for any other reason) should not come into work.
 Managers reserve the discretion to send home any Team Member who demonstrates any sign(s) of visible illness – these TMs will be required to remain away from work until they are healthy.

 Our Team Member ‘call in’ procedure remains in place; we ask for 4 hours minimum notice & for TMs to attempt to cover their shift.
 TMs must speak directly with a Manager on duty when they call in & not leave any form of message.